apereo/cas/docs/cas-server-documentation/installation/Audits.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#audits).

+## Sentry-based Audits

+Audit log data can be automatically routed to and integrated with [Sentry](../integration/Sentry-Integration.html) to track and monitor CAS events and errors.

 ## File-based Audits

-File-based audit logs appear in a `cas_audit.log` file defined in the `log4j2.xml` configuration as well as the usual `cas.log` file.
+File-based audit logs appear in a `cas_audit.log` file defined in the [Logging](Logging.html) configuration.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#audits).

 ### Sample Log Output